Fleli/SwiftParse/README.md

 SwiftParse is a parser generator package.
 To use SwiftParse, include this package as a dependancy in your project and write `import SwiftParse` in all files that use it.

-SwiftParse defines a single API: The `SwiftParse.generateFiles(specification:path:visibility:typePath:)` function.
+SwiftParse defines a single API: The `SwiftParse.generateFiles(specification:path:visibility:typeFileOption:)` function.
 It takes four arguments:
 - First, it takes a `String` named `specification`.
 This is used by SwiftParse to interpret and generate both the necessary Swift types and formal grammar that represents what the user wrote.
 - Then comes a `String` named `path`.
 SwiftParse uses this to place the generated files in the correct directory.
 The `path` may _not_ end with a `/` since SwiftParse will insert this.
 - Third, the `SwiftVisibility` parameter named `visibility` takes either a `public`, `open` or `internal` case.
 This controls the visibility (access control) of the resulting files.